Monika Kehoe: Later life, death, and legacy

 Kehoe remained active well into her 80s.
 She attended aerobics classes, lifted weights, and played tennis.
 As she aged she shifted to walking and croquet.
 She died on November 16, 2004, in San Francisco.
 Papers related to Kehoe's research on bilingualism can be found in the McGill University Archives, and the typed manuscript of her unpublished autobiography is located at the F. W. Olin Library at Mills College at Northeastern University.
-Her estate created a scholarship in her name at Mills College to assist LGBT students with financial need in obtaining an education.
+Her estate created a scholarship in her name at Mills College to assist LGBTQ students with financial need in obtaining an education.

 Her work on aging and lesbianism is remembered as some of the first scholarship to examine the health, personal, and social concerns of aging lesbians.
 Sheryl Goldberg, Joanna Sickler, and Suzanne L. Dibble, researchers at the School of Nursing at the University of California, San Francisco called her work "groundbreaking", pointing out that only a few small-sampling studies had preceded her work.
 They re-examined her findings in 2005 and determined that although Kehoe's work was done twenty years in the past, her analysis remained relevant.
 They noted that her findings, that older lesbians had diverse lives, often socialized with a network of friends, typically did not maintain close family ties, and often did not use public services because of fear of discrimination, were confirmed by their own research.